 An available titanium exhaust helps ensure proper cooling from the engine’s massive output.
 Notoriously difficult to work with, each exhaust is hand-built by a master craftsman, and is specifically designed for an individual vehicle.

 Relentless tuning of the GT-R’s aerodynamics creates an incredibly clean Coefficient of Drag of just 0.26 Cd.
 While you see a substantial, powerful supercar, to the wind, it punches through the air like a low-slung, mid-engine supercar.
 Pure aerodynamic alchemy.

 Coefficient of Drag

-From a specially shaped front fascia, to contoured side sills and extensions at the lower portion of the rear bumper, the GT-R cuts through the air efficiently.
+From a specially shaped front fascia to contoured side sills and extensions at the lower portion of the rear bumper, the GT-R cuts through the air efficiently.

 Downforce adds grip and enhances the feeling of control.
-Reinforcements to the hood, along with the design of the front spoiler and the side sill extensions, prevent air being drawn under the vehicle, and help the GT-R consistently apply its downforce.
+Reinforcements to the hood, along with the design of the front spoiler and the side sill extensions, prevent air from being drawn under the vehicle, and help the GT-R consistently apply its downforce.